 The University participates in a defined contribution plan that provides retirement benefits for eligible employees.
 Benefits for the plan are funded by contributions from the University and its employees.
-University contributions are nonrefundable and fully vested.
+University contributions are non-refundable and fully vested.
 There are no prior service costs.
-The University contributed \$12.1 million and \$11.9 million to this plan for the years ended July 31, 2023 and 2022, respectively.
+The University contributed \$13.3 million and \$12.1 million to this plan for the years ended July 31, 2024 and 2023, respectively.

-In July 2002 the University established deferred compensation programs for senior administrators, tenured Full Professors, highly paid, and certain other employees under Sections 457(b) and 457(f) of the Internal Revenue Code.
-Under these plans, eligible employees may defer a limited amount of their compensation to future years.
-Although deferred by employees for tax purposes, amounts contributed to these plans by the University are treated as an expense in the year earned.
-Balances held by the University in the plans are recorded as a component of assets held as trustee or agent and trust and agency obligations.
-There were no University contributions to these deferred compensation plans for the years ended July 31, 2023 and 2022, and the Section 457(f) plan ended effective August 2022.
-At July 31, 2023 and 2022, balances in these plans were \$14.0 million and \$13.5 million, respectively.
+In July 2002, the University established deferred compensation programs for senior administrators, tenured full professors, highly paid, and certain other employees under Sections 457(b) and 457(f) of the Internal Revenue Code.
+While employee accounts remain active, the University is not currently utilizing the Section 457(f) plan.
+Under the Section 457(b) plan, eligible employees may defer a limited amount of their compensation to future years.
+Although deferred by employees for tax purposes, amounts contributed to this plan by the University are treated as an expense in the year earned.
+The balance held by the University in the plan is recorded as a component of assets held as trustee or agent and trust and agency obligations.
+There were no University contributions to the deferred compensation plan for the years ended July 31, 2024 and 2023.
+At July 31, 2024 and 2023, the balance in this plan was \$15.7 million and \$14.0 million, respectively.